buildingblocs/2021/pre-event/workshop/index.md

 layout: default
 ---

+### 2021 Workshop Series
+Looking to enter the world of computing, well BuildingBloCS is organising 2 introductory workshops which are guaranteed to be fun and engaging.
+Scroll down to find out what is installed in the coming weeks!

+> Introduction to Python (20th Jan 2021 -- 7pm to 9pm)
+  Python is a widely used, high level programming language, which means that it is easy to get started on.
+In this workshop, you will be learning about the fundamental skills of python, such as syntax, lists and functions.

+  Prerequisites: Nothing much other than a desire to learn!

+> Ren'Py - Visual Novels with Python (21th Jan 2021 -- 7pm to 9pm)
+  This workshop teaches the basics of renpy, a visual novel engine that makes use of python and basic computing skills.
+Computational programming will be taught, along with some foundational skills of python to help students be imaginative and more comfortable with coding in a creative way.
+Do try to install the Ren'Py software before the event @ https://www.renpy.org/latest.html

+  Prerequisites: Working computer and Ren'Py software installed on it

 # Previously from 2020...

 Enter the realm of cyber-defenders by taking on a hands-on approach to cybersecurity, or learn how to use SQLite/NoSQL/HTML/CSS/Flask to enrich your web/mobile applications!
 If you are looking to refresh your programming knowledge/thinking, do drop by the Intro to Python Workshop!
 Aspiring game developers, you’ll be glad to know that Intro to Unity Workshop awaits you while those eager to enhance your project workflow should partake in the Intro to Git session.
 Do look at the various workshops below!